-Stephen D. Swanson was appointed to the Board in July of 2017 by Governor Dayton for a term ending in January of 2020.
+Stephen D. Swanson was appointed to the Board in July of 2017 by Governor Dayton for a term ending in January of 2020, but because no appointment was made to replace him, Mr. Swanson continued to serve until July 1, of 2020.
+In August of 2020, Governor Walz reappointed Mr. Swanson to a term ending in January of 2023.
 He occupies an unrestricted Board position and supports the DFL party.
 Mr. Swanson is a graduate of the University of Cincinnati College of Law, and holds a Master of Laws degree from New York University.
 Following a career as an attorney with Mid-Minnesota Legal Assistance, Inc. Mr. Swanson served as a Hennepin County District Court Judge from July of 1989 to February of 2007 and as a Senior Judge from January of 2009 to April of 2014.
-Most recently, he served as a temporary administrative law judge with the Minnesota Office of Administrative Hearings from May 2014 to May 2017.
-Mr. Swanson has served as an international judge on the Court of Bosnia and Herzegovina, and worked in USAIDsponsored rule of law projects in Afghanistan, Kosovo, and Lebanon.
-Currently, Mr. Swanson is employed as a halttime housing attorney with the Volunteer Lawyers Network.
+He served as a temporary administrative law judge with the Minnesota Office of Administrative Hearings from May 2014 to May 2017.
+Mr. Swanson has served as an international judge on the Court of Bosnia and Herzegovina, and worked in USAID-sponsored rule of law projects in Afghanistan, Kosovo, and Lebanon.
+Mr. Swanson was employed as a half-time housing attorney with the Volunteer Lawyers Network.
+Mr. Swanson is presently an arbitrator for the Minnesota Bureau of Mediation Services on the Peace Officer Grievance Arbitration Roster.